twilio-professional-services/plugin-flex-localization/README.md

 Have all of the new copies of the JSON file translated.

-In both the base project directory and in the directory named 'default,' copy the .env.sample file to .env, and edit both of them to add your Account SID and Auth Token.
+In both the base project directory and in the directory named `default`, copy the .env.sample file to .env, and edit both of them to add your Account SID and Auth Token.

-In the 'default' directory, deploy the Serverless Function and Assets.
+In the `default` directory, deploy the Serverless Function and Assets.

 ```bash
 twilio serverless:deploy --override-existing-project